A New Model to Build Courageous Leaders

 The New Model is a product of two programs that complement each other in a holistic approach:

-Built to Lead: A multi-level development experience that begins on day one of affiliation and extends throughout the undergraduate experience, focused on building and strengthening skills necessary for Courageous Leadership.
+A multi-level member development experience beginning on the first day of affiliation and extending throughout the undergraduate experience.
+Built to Lead focuses on building and strengthening skills necessary for Courageous Leadership.

 New Model Resources